Mental Health

 None of these people are doing it because they read a study about flow states.
 They're doing it because it feels right.
 The research just explains why.

-There's also something to be said for the "one more round" phenomenon.
-You finish a round, and your brain says "one more."
-I used to think this was addictive behavior, but I've come to see it differently.
-Each round is a complete experience — challenge, effort, resolution.
-It has a beginning, a middle, and an end.
-You get closure.
-And your brain, having just experienced something satisfying, naturally wants to experience it again.
+The "one more round" phenomenon used to worry me.
+You finish a round, your brain says "one more."
+But each round is a complete experience: challenge, effort, resolution.
+Beginning, middle, end.
+Closure.
+Your brain, having experienced something satisfying, naturally wants it again.

 That's not addiction.
-That's your brain recognizing a healthy source of engagement and requesting more of it.
-Addiction is characterized by escalating need and negative consequences.
-If you play two rounds instead of one and then go about your day feeling fine, that's not a disorder.
+Addiction means escalating need and negative consequences.
+Playing two rounds instead of one and then going about your day feeling fine?
 That's a second cup of coffee.

 About a year ago, I went through a rough patch.
 Relationship stuff.
-Without getting into details, let's just say things were complicated and painful and I did not want to deal with them.
+Things were complicated and painful and I did not want to deal with them.

 So I played word games.
 A lot of word games.
 We're talking four, five, six hours a day.
 I'd wake up and play instead of dealing with the difficult conversation I needed to have.
 I'd play during lunch instead of processing how I felt.
 I'd play until 2 AM instead of sitting with the sadness.

-And the thing is — it worked.
+And it worked.
 I wasn't anxious during those hours.
 My flow states were flowing.
 My default mode network was nice and quiet.
-By all the metrics I've described in this article, I was doing great.
+By every metric in this article, I was doing great.

 Except I wasn't.
 I was using the game's ability to quiet my mind as a way to avoid things that needed to be loud.
-The anxiety wasn't gone — it was suppressed.
-And the problems I was avoiding didn't go away.
+The anxiety wasn't gone.
+It was suppressed.
+The problems I was avoiding didn't go away.
 They got worse.

 My therapist helped me see the difference between two types of word game sessions:

-Regulatory play: You're feeling stressed, anxious, or overstimulated.
+Regulatory play: You're stressed or overstimulated.
 You play for 15-30 minutes.
 The game helps you regulate your nervous system.
-You return to your life feeling calmer and more capable.
+You return to your life calmer and more capable.

-Avoidant play: You're feeling something painful or confronting a difficult situation.
+Avoidant play: You're feeling something painful.
 You play for hours.
-The game helps you NOT feel.
+The game helps you not feel.
 You return to your life with the same problems, now slightly worse from neglect.

 The activity is identical.
 The context and the pattern make all the difference.